Geeksltd/Olive/docs/Microservices/Integration.md

 ## The problem with normal Api calling

-Of course the .NET framework provides you with standard classes to invoke Http based web-api services.
+The .NET framework provides you with the *HttpClient* class to invoke Http based web-apis.
-You can see [examples here](https://docs.microsoft.com/en-us/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client) for how to use HttpClient and related classes to achieve this.

-However that way you have to write a lot of code which can be time consuming and error prone.
-You also have to deal with many issues yourself:

-- Caching
-- Exception handling and logging
+In addition, Olive provides the **ApiClient** class which [provides a lot of benefits on top of that](../Api/ApiClient.md) and solves many routine problems for you.

+Yet still, for consuming remote services, there are some problems remaining, such as:

+- Create DTO classes for request and response types
 - Making sure the Api Urls are up to date
 - Making sure the correct version of the service is being invoked (Dev v.s.
 Staging v.s.
 Production)
-- Create DTO classes for request and response types

 # Solution: Olive Api Proxy Generator